plone/volto/docs/source/addons/best-practices.md

 a particular file from Volto and you have multiple projects, better to create an addon that holds that customized file, so that you have a single place to maintain that "file fork", but otherwise it's a good idea to avoid shipping generic addons with Volto customizations.
+Make sure to include this information as a warning in your addon description!

-See if your use case is generic enough, maybe Volto needs to be extended to cover that use case, directly in core!
+See if your use case is generic enough, maybe Volto needs to be extended to cover that use case, directly in core.

 ### Minimal documentation